General settings of form component

 Hide Input

-Tick this checkbox if you want the input data on the field is displayed with the circle characters like how it is displayed on the password fields.
-This settings can be used to handle the case of sensitive data, such as Tax ID or SSN.
+Tick this checkbox if you want the input data in the field to be displayed with circle characters, like how it is displayed in password fields.
+This setting can be used to handle sensitive data, such as Tax ID or SSN.

 Initial Focus

-Tick this checkbox if you want the field is focused initially on the rendered form when the form is loaded.
+Tick this checkbox if you want the field to be focused initially on the rendered form when the form is loaded.
 Only one component should have the Initial Focus setting enabled.
-If more than one component on the form has the Initial Focus setting enabled, only the last component in the JSON structure with the setting enabled will be focused on the form.
+If more than one component on the form has the Initial Focus setting enabled, only the last component with the setting enabled in the JSON structure will be focused on the form.

 Allow Spellcheck

-Tick this checkbox if you want to enable the real-time spellchecking for input fields on the rendered form.
-This settings is turned on by default.
+Tick this checkbox if you want to enable real-time spellchecking for input fields on the rendered form.
+This setting is turned on by default.

 Disabled

-Tick this checkbox if you want the field is displayed in disabled state on the rendered form.
-The end-user cannot input data to the disabled field.
+Tick this checkbox if you want the field to be displayed in a disabled state on the rendered form.
+The end-user cannot input data into the disabled field.

 Table View